What made Jesus angry?

 I imagine God’s heart is like that.
 Whenever a child is sick, hurt, in distress, lonely, abandoned, hungry, being abused, or told lies, I believe God is deeply moved.
 We see that in Jesus as he walked this earth.
 He loves kids and can’t stand to see them hurt.

-Most commonly, Jesus got mad at the religious leaders because really, they were just religious phonies.
+Maybe the most common anger that Jesus expressed was over self-righteousness.
+Jesus got mad at the religious leaders because really, they were just religious phonies.
 They pretended to be good, but in reality, they were just as messed up as everyone else.
 But they refused to admit and acknowledge their own sin.

 5. Making It Difficult For People To Get To God

 This one and the last one go hand in hand.
-The reason Jesus often got mad at the religious phonies is they made it hard for people to get to God.
+The reason Jesus often got mad at the religious leaders is they made it hard for people to get to God.
 They complicated the rules, sold sacrifices for a profit, and belittled those who weren’t as “good” as them.

-Listen, let’s not point fingers.
+They propped themselves up by pushing others down.
+Now, let’s not point fingers.
 We do this ALL the time in our minds and behind people’s backs.
 We tear people down so that we look better.
 We are no better.

 This attitude made Jesus mad.